 - More Info

 Welcome to the parish church of St Merryn near Padstow in Cornwall.
+On Monday 1st May 2017 we became part of the United Benefice of Padstow, St Merryn and St Issey with St Petroc Minor.
+The Rev'd Canon Christopher Malkinson is the incumbent and Rector of the Benefice.
 We set out to be a church of the Christian family for all ages.
 We enjoy sharing our services and events with our many visitors.
 Do join us on Sunday.
-Our incumbent is Rev'd Canon Julia Wilkinson and our Curate is Rev'd Suzanne Hosking.

 This parish, includes more than 5 ½ miles of coastline, with some of the most dramatic cliffs and beautiful beaches in Cornwall.
 Most villages in Cornwall have a ‘Churchtown’ separate from the village, reflecting the fact that in the middle ages the population was totally farm based.
 All ancient pathways and rights of way centre on the church.
 Next to the church is the Church Hall with large free car park.
 Opposite is the Rick Steins Cornish Arms public house.